Twins ambush Mariners ace Logan Gilbert with a 5-run 1st inning and cruise to an 11-1 win

 Pablo López (4-2) pitched into the seventh with a season-high 10 strikeouts to win his third straight start.
 Ryan Jeffers and Max Kepler each homered and drove in two runs, Jose Miranda scored three runs on two hits and Margot matched his career high with five RBIs for the Twins (22-15), who won for the 15th time in their last 17 games.

+“I don’t know what more I could ask for from our offense and the way they did their jobs,” Twins manager Rocco Baldelli said.
+“I was sitting back for a period of time, just watching and being very impressed with the whole group.”

-This matchup of premier American League starting pitchers didn’t materialize at all.
-Gilbert (3-1) ominously issued a leadoff walk and hit his previous season high of five hits allowed in just eight batters.
+This matchup of premier American League starting pitchers didn’t materialize.
+Gilbert (3-1) ominously issued a four-pitch leadoff walk and hit his previous season high of five hits allowed in just eight batters.

 The Twins got the bounces, like when Miranda checked his swing in the first inning and accidentally hit a slow-bouncing single up the third base line.
 But there were plenty of hard-hit balls, like the 104 mph drive Jeffers sent into the flower boxes above the wall in left-center field.